Quantum bit threads of MERA tensor network in large $c$ limit: A information-theoretic viewpoint

-Above analysis strongly suggests us to regard the isometries as ``sources'' (or ``sinks'') of information.
-Indeed, if we deem the information flow $1/4G_N$ from up to down in MERA through isometries, then these isometries decompress it.
-The decompression results in $2\times 1/(4G_N)$ bits information, which is the conditional mutual information between $[u-\Delta u, u]$ and $[v, v+\Delta v]$.
-And the isometries play roles in sharing the information in these two intervals on the boundary as shown in right hand side of FIG.\ref{information}.
-That is to say, isometries provide a local ``density of compression(or decompression)'' of network and such MERA network can be regarded as an iterative compression algorithm which maps the density matrix of a interval to a compressed state on causal cut.
+Above analysis strongly suggests to regard the isometries as ``sources'' (or ``sinks'') of information.
+Indeed, if we deem the information flow $1/4G_N$ from up to down in MERA through isometries, then these isometries decompress these bits.
+The decompression result is $2\times 1/(4G_N)$, which is the conditional mutual information between $[u-\Delta u, u]$ and $[v, v+\Delta v]$.
+And the isometries play roles in sharing the information in these two intervals on the boundary as shown in FIG.\ref{information}.
+That is to say, isometries provide a local ``density of compression(or decompression)'' of network and such MERA network can be regarded as an iterative compression algorithm which maps the density matrix of a interval to a compressed state on causal cut \cite{footnote:entangler}.

-Now let us turn to the entangler of the tensor network.
-Above we have already known that the isometry acts like a decompression(or compression) into information, as well as the key factor for the space-time structure.
-The entangler, however, dose not contribute to the flow in the domain.
-In MERA, entangler plays a role of creating new entanglement between neighboring sites.
-So in this quantum channel, the entangler plays the same role as in MERA.
-They mix the information and create the entanglement between sites.
-From space-time point of view, these entanglers entangle the space.
-Geometrically, as one decreases the entanglement between the degrees of freedom for two region, the distance between points increases\cite{VanRaamsdonk:2010pw}.
-In other words, entangler plays a role in ``gluing'' the space together that we cannot ignore it.